Floorp-Projects/Floorp/services/settings/docs/index.rst

 * ``verifySignature``: verify the content signature of the local data (default: ``false``).
   An error is thrown if the local data was altered.
 This hurts performance, but can be used if your use case needs to be secure from local tampering.

-* ``emptyListFallback``: return an empty list if obtaining the records fails (default: ``true``).
-  If an error occurs during the reading of local data, or during synchronization, then an empty list is returned.

 Events
 ------